 - 3PL businesses are now bearing greater technology risk than shippers.

 International Transportation Management (ITM)

-- U.S. Department of Transportation driver hours of service and restart provisions may be disruptive and can be expected to add a few percentage points to the costs.
+- Policies from the U.S. Department of Transportation regarding driver working hours and restart funds are expected to be disruptive and increase costs by a few percentage points.

-- 60% of customers use more than one service from a 3PL.
+- 60% of customers use multiple 3PL services.

 - We have seen above average growth in domestic transportation management for manufacturing and last mile eCommerce.

 - Of the four main 3PL areas mentioned at the supply chain summit, domestic transportation management is the strongest.

 PINC is a world-class third-party logistics solutions company that is constantly pursuing innovations for increased customer value.
 Our pioneering technologies have made us leaders in the supply chain industry—as seen in the findings of this supply chain summit—and our software is the choice of leading global brands.

 Contact us for cutting-edge solutions to optimize your company’s supply chain today.